A full setup example is available below.

 You can also use these alternative environment variable formats:How It Works

-The OpenHands SDK uses the Laminar SDK as its OpenTelemetry instrumentation layer.
-When you set the environment variables, the SDK:- Detects Configuration: Checks for OTEL environment variables on startup
+The OpenHands SDK uses Laminar as its OpenTelemetry instrumentation layer for built-in tracing support.
+When you set the environment variables, the SDK:- Detects configuration: Checks for OTEL environment variables on startup

 What Gets Traced